POSYDON-code/POSYDON/docs/_source/components-overview/stellar-binary-simulation.rst

 The Binary Population Object
 ----------------------------

-The `BinaryPopulation` object contains a list of `BinaryStar` objects and the `SimulationProperties` objcect which contains the information about the population synthesis model.
+The `BinaryPopulation` object contains a list of `BinaryStar` objects and the `SimulationProperties` object which contains the information about the population synthesis model.

 .. toctree::
     :maxdepth: 1